bhisaac/5eFP/5eFP-SRD.md

 The college’s members gather in libraries and sometimes in actual colleges, complete with classrooms and dormitories, to share their lore with one another.
 They also meet at festivals or affairs of state, where they can expose corruption, unravel lies, and poke fun at self-­important figures of authority.

-### Bonus Proficiencies
+### Bardic Knowledge

-You gain proficiency with one ability of your choice.
+Whenever you roll an ability check to determine the history or lore surrounding a creature, item, or location, you treat any roll of 10 or less on the d20 as if you had rolled an 11.

 ### Cutting Words (Reaction)

-You learn how to use your wit to distract, confuse, and otherwise sap the confidence and competence of others.
-When a creature you can see within 12 squares of you makes an attack roll or an ability check, you can expend one use of bardic action dice, rolling five action dice and subtracting the number from the creature’s roll.
-You can use this feature after the creature makes its roll, but before the GM determines whether the attack roll or ability check succeeds or fails, or before the creature deals its damage.
-The creature is immune if it can’t hear you or is immune to being charmed.
+You learn how to use your wit to distract, confuse, and otherwise sap the confidence and competence of adversaries.
+When a minion, elite, or boss you can see within 12 squares of you makes an attack roll or an ability check, you can expend one use of bardic action dice, rolling five action dice and subtracting the number from its roll.
+You can use this feature after it makes its roll, but before the GM determines whether the attack roll or ability check succeeds or fails, or before it deals its damage.
+It is immune if it can’t hear you or is immune to being charmed.

 ## Expertise